 Delving into this issue it should be noted that a development company often plans the start of the following project after the end of the current one.
 That’s why even a small amount of additional work results in difficulties related to rescheduling or combining both projects and so on.

 Taking into consideration such situations a development company often has to include in the price risks associated with possible changes and additional time for tasks planning.
 In any case, if there is no detailed specification it’s better to choose some alternative.

-> There are no contract with price and timeline you are to strictly follow, as any changes in specification will definitely lead to contract changes and costs increase.
-Also Time and Material doesn’t have such strict deadlines as the main point there is a result-oriented approach.
+There is no contract with price and timeline you are to strictly follow, as any changes in the specification will definitely lead to contract changes and costs increase.
+Also Time and Material don’t have such strict deadlines as the main point there is a result-oriented approach.

-> When Time and Material will be an effective solution:
+When Time and Material will be an effective solution: